cyberboticslab/cyberboticslab.github.io/content/authors/emmanuel-gyasi-baaye/_index.md

   - Alumni
 ---

-Tom Ballas received his BSc in Computer Science and Engineering with Minor in Data Analytics from The Ohio State University in 2021.
-He completed his undergraduate honor thesis, titled as **''Off‐Policy Reinforcement Learning for Bipedal Robot Locomotion''**, under the supervision of Prof. Ayonga Hereid.
+Emmanuel Gyasi Baaye received his BSc in Mechanical and Aerospace Engineering from The Ohio State University in 2021.